Order tickets

 On the Way to the Moon

-China has recently completed a successful test of the lander it intends to use for sending astronauts to the Moon within the next few years.
-The spacecraft, named Lanyue (meaning “Embrace the Moon” in Mandarin), resembles the Apollo lunar module in size and general appearance.
-In the trial, the craft was suspended from a massive structure simulating lunar gravity, which is about one-sixth that of Earth’s.
-The large test facility, in Hebei Province in northeastern China, was also adapted for the experiment: its floor was coated with material mimicking lunar dust in reflectivity, and rocks and craters were added to simulate a Moon-like terrain.
+China has successfully completed a test of the lander it plans to use for sending astronauts to the Moon in the coming years.
+The spacecraft, named Lanyue—meaning “Embrace the Moon” in Mandarin—resembles the Apollo lunar module in both size and general appearance.
+During the trial, the craft was suspended from a massive structure designed to simulate lunar gravity, roughly one-sixth that of Earth.
+The large test facility in Hebei Province, northeastern China, was specially adapted for the experiment: its floor was coated with material replicating the reflectivity of lunar dust, and rocks and craters were added to create a realistic, Moon-like terrain.

 The test assessed the lander’s descent and ascent systems, guidance and control mechanisms, and its resilience to withstand mechanical stress and loads.
 “The test involved multiple operational conditions, a lengthy testing period, and high technical complexity, making it a critical milestone in the development of China’s manned lunar exploration program,” announced China Manned Space Agency (CMS) in a statement.

-China has released only limited details about its goal of landing humans on the Moon by 2030, but several major differences from the Apollo program are already clear.
-Unlike the American lander—whose upper stage lifted off while its base remained behind as a launch platform—the Chinese craft is designed to descend and return to orbit as a single unit.
-It also features four engines, compared with Apollo’s single descent engine.
-Another key distinction lies in mission architecture: whereas Apollo launched the lunar lander together with the command/service module, China plans to launch the two separately and dock them in space.
-This strategy makes it possible to rely on smaller rockets than the Saturn V, but at the cost of greater operational complexity.
+China has released only limited details about its plan to land humans on the Moon by 2030, but several major differences from the Apollo program are already evident.
+Unlike the American lander—whose ascent stage lifted off while its descent stage remained on the lunar surface as a launch platform—the Chinese craft is designed to descend and return to orbit as a single unit.
+It also employs four engines, compared with Apollo’s single descent engine.
+Another key difference lies in mission architecture: whereas Apollo launched the lunar lander together with the command and service module, China intends to launch the two separately and dock them in space.
+This approach allows the use of smaller rockets than the Saturn V, but adds significant operational complexity.

 China aims to land astronauts on the Moon by 2030 and establish a crewed base there by 2035, with some elements planned in cooperation with Russia and other partners.
 Its lunar program is progressing rapidly: just last year, China became the first nation to return soil samples from the Moon’s far side in a robotic mission.

 Meanwhile, the U.S. Artemis program – aimed at returning humans to the lunar surface—is facing repeated delays, and SpaceX’s Starship, the spacecraft designated to land astronauts on the Moon in 2027, has yet to complete even a single orbital flight around Earth.
 Other parts of the program are under threat of cancellation amid looming budget cuts.
-As things stand, there is a growing possibility that the next human to set foot on the Moon will be carrying a Chinese flag to plant in its soil.
+Given current progress, it is increasingly likely that the next person to set foot on the Moon will do so under a Chinese flag.

 הדמיה מוצלחת של נחיתות על הירח בתנאים שונים. רכב הנחיתה לניואה במתקן ההדמיה בחביי | צילום: China Central Television CCTV